Lions Martial Arts Federation

 Our "Offense" stance is what most schools would term "Fighting Stance".
 Most people are right-handed and fight with the weak side forward (left side forward).
 In the "Offense" stance, the strong hand is closer to the body, and the weak hand is closer to the opponent.
 You often feign attacks and/or misdirections with the weak hand, then follow through with the powerful rear hand.
 Same tactics typically apply to the legs.

-In the Offense stance, the leading hand can be open for palm strikes, or closed for fist punches.
+In the Offense stance, the leading hand can be open for palm strikes or grabs, or closed for fist punches.
 Either are acceptable.

 Defense